Xiaoyu-Lu/GSoC_2020/docs/summary/phase2.md

 #### Review1: Get rough corpus

-We started from the gentle output (force aligned output), convert it into a json structure.
+We start from the gentle output (force aligned output), convert it into a json structure.

 `input`➔ `script` ➔ `output`